Guidance

 • Council Tax

 This change improves the efficiency of the survey, by removing unnecessary questions.
 Instead of asking Council Tax Band at interview, it will be added, using data from the Valuation Office Agency and the Scottish Assessors.
-Initially, information will be manually added from the VOA and SA websites, but an automated read-in, from VOA / SA datasets, is being trialled.
+Initially, information will be manually added from the VOA and SA websites.
+An automated read-in, from VOA / SA datasets, has been trialled and is being taken forward as business-as-usual for processing of the 2025 to 2026 survey data.

 Other Council Tax related questions will also be removed from the interview.
 The answers will instead be imputed during the data validation process, from the ‘Council Tax Band’ variable and responses elsewhere across the survey.
 This follows an existing process used by the HBAI team.